Unchained, Part 5: How to Stop A Pornography Addiction

 “Focus your energy on building the new instead of fighting the old.”

 Your purpose, your mission, and your vision now govern.
-Porn, resisting, fearing relapse or withdrawals, or anything else—no longer govern.
+Porn, resisting, fearing relapse or withdrawals, or anything else—no longer.

 🔥 Journal Prompts: the free PDF packed with hard-hitting prompts to aid your porn addiction recovery journey.
 (Sent to your email after sign-up).